GTPB/ADER19F/pages/tutorial1.md

 Another common visualization of high-throughput datasets is a clustered heatmap of sample-to-sample distances (or correlations).
 This visualization groups togheter the samples that are more similar to each other.

 To make this visualization we first calculate a matrix of distances between all pairs of samples.
-Then we use the `heatmap` (from the base R package) to cluster and display the heatmap.
+Then we use the <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">heatmap</span> (from the base R package) to cluster and display the heatmap.

 ```r